Managing payroll can be among the most time-consuming and complicated administrative tasks for businesses large and small.

 Improved Access to Capital

-Having a good understanding of how your business is doing day-to-day makes it possible for entrepreneurs to manage their companies more effectively.
+Understanding how your business is doing day-to-day makes it possible for entrepreneurs to manage their companies more effectively.

 Accessing current and reliable information on your business is much easier with a responsive, integrated system.
-This can also enhance your business’ access to capital, as a track record of solid performance increases the likelihood of being approved for a business loan.
+This can also enhance your business’ access to capital.
+As a track record of solid performance increases the likelihood of being approved for a business loan.

 So, ask yourself.
 Can your business really afford not to use an integrated payroll system?